vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 # Spring Boot Fundamentals

 This file is written for someone who has never built a Spring Boot app before.
-Every new term is introduced by first showing the *problem* it solves in plain Java — no Spring, no annotations — and only then giving the term a name.
-If you already know the vocabulary, this will feel slow; that's intentional.
-Read it top to bottom once, in order — each section leans on the one before it.
+Read it top to bottom, in order, once — it builds one idea at a time and doesn't repeat itself, so skipping ahead will feel confusing.

 ---

-## 1. The Actual Problem: Objects Building Their Own Dependencies
+## 1. The Problem: A Class Building Its Own Dependency

 Forget Spring for a moment.
-Here's a plain Java class:
+Plain Java:

 ```java
 class Car {